opensearch-project/project-website/_posts/2024-05-16-Top-3-Scenarios-Where-Managing-Multiple-Clusters-with-One-OpenSearch-Dashboards-is-a-Life-Saver.md

 This blog post explains the top three scenarios in which you might want to enable one OpenSearch Dashboards instance to manage data from multiple data sources.

 ## Scenario 1: Unified analytics across distributed data sources
 For enterprises with data scattered across various clusters, users previously had to establish temporary ingestion pipelines to consolidate data into a central repository for analysis.
-However, with the introduction of multiple data sources support, OpenSearch Dashboards now enables users to query and visualize data from multiple sources within a single dashboards.
-This feature supports a range of visualization types, like Vega, TSVB, Region Map, and index pattern-based visualizations, providing a comprehensive and cohesive view of dispersed data.
+However, with the introduction of support for multiple data sources, OpenSearch Dashboards now allows users to query and visualize data from multiple sources within a single dashboard.
+This feature supports a range of visualization types, like Vega, TSVB, Region Map, and index-pattern-based visualizations, providing a comprehensive and cohesive view of dispersed data.

 The following images show how OpenSearch Dashboards can present data from various sources in a unified dashboard view.